 7.1 Law of Total Probability

 In the 2021 NCAA women’s basketball tournament, Stanford defeated South Carolina to advance to the championship, where they would play the winner of the other semifinal between Arizona and UConn.
-If you were asked at this moment (after Stanford won its semifinal, but before Arizona and UConn’s semifinal) for the probability that Stanford wins the championship, how would you determine it?
+If you were asked at this moment (after Stanford won its semifinal, but before Arizona and UConn’s semifinal) to predict the probability that Stanford will win the championship, how would you calculate it?

-It is most natural to think about the probability that Stanford will beat a particular opponent.
-Perhaps Stanford matches up well against UConn and has an \(85\%\) chance of winning if UConn advances to the championship game.
-But Arizona is a tougher opponent, and Stanford only has a \(60\%\) chance of winning if Arizona advances.
+Instead of thinking about the probability that Stanford wins the championship directly, we can break down the problem into the probabilities that Stanford beats each possible opponent.
+Perhaps Stanford matches up well against UConn and has an \(85\%\) chance of winning if their opponent is UConn.
+But Arizona is a tougher matchup, and Stanford only has a \(60\%\) chance of winning if Arizona advances.

-These are probabilities of Stanford winning conditional on either UConn or Arizona making the championship.
-The final answer, the unconditional probability of Stanford winning the tournament, should also account for the uncertainty in whether Stanford will play UConn or Arizona.
-If UConn is very likely to beat Arizona, then the probability should be close to \(85\%\).
-On the other hand, if Arizona is more likely to beat UConn, then the probability should be closer to \(60\%\).
+These are both conditional probabilities; the probability that Stanford wins the tournament overall should also account for the probability that Stanford plays each opponent.
+If UConn is very likely to beat Arizona, then the final probability should be close to \(85\%\).
+On the other hand, if Arizona is more likely to beat UConn, then the final probability should be closer to \(60\%\).

-The Law of Total Probability (LoTP) allows us to compute an unconditional probability from the conditional probabilities.
-It says that we should take a weighted average of the conditional probabilities that Stanford wins against a specific opponent, where the weights are the probabilities that they play each opponent:
+The Law of Total Probability (LoTP) tells us how to compute the unconditional probability from the conditional ones.
+It says that we should take a weighted average of the conditional probabilities of Stanford beating a specific opponent, where the weights are the probabilities that Stanford plays each opponent:

-On the other hand, Arizona has a \(3/4\) chance of beating UConn, then the Law of Total Probability says that the probability that Stanford wins the championship is
+On the other hand, if Arizona has a \(75\%\) chance of beating UConn, then the Law of Total Probability says that the probability of Stanford winning is

 \[ P(\text{Stanford wins}) = 0.25 \cdot 0.85 + 0.75 \cdot 0.60 = 0.6625,\] which is closer to \(60\%\).